oneeve8/kobble-data/content/markdown.md

 Or:

 As Mahatma Gandhi said:
 \> An eye for an eye
 \> Only ends up making
-\> The whole world blind.
+\> The whole world blind

+Result Examples:

 > An eye for an eye only ends up making the whole world blind.